Michael Blazek: Arizona Diamondbacks

 On January 22, 2018, Blazek signed a minor league deal with the Arizona Diamondbacks.
-He elected free agency on November 2, 2018.
+He split the season between the rookie–level Arizona League Diamondbacks, Double–A Jackson Generals, and Triple–A Reno Aces.
+In 13 games split between the three affiliates, Blazek accumulated a 4.05 ERA with 18 strikeouts across 13 1/3 innings pitched.
+He elected free agency following the season on November 2.

 Washington Nationals

 On April 5, 2019, Blazek signed with the Lincoln Saltdogs of the independent American Association.
 However, prior to the start of the season on May 11, his contract was purchased by the Washington Nationals.
 On July 22, the Nationals selected his contract.
 On July 23, 2019, Blazek made his first appearance for the Nationals, throwing two innings and giving up 1 run on 3 hits.
 He was designated for assignment on July 31, 2019.
+He cleared waivers and was sent outright to Triple-A Fresno Grizzlies on August 3.
 Blazek elected free agency on October 1, 2019.

 Southern Maryland Blue Crabs

 On March 12, 2020, Blazek signed with the Southern Maryland Blue Crabs of the Atlantic League of Professional Baseball.
 He did not play a game for the team because of the cancellation of the ALPB season due to the COVID-19 pandemic and became a free agent after the year.